khion213/AndroiddeveloperCapstoneApp/README.md

 ## ⚠️ Note

-> After cloning the project, **make sure to configure the Ktor client (base URL and any required endpoints)** in order for the app to function properly.
+> After cloning the project, **make sure to configure the Ktor client** in order for the app to function properly.

 ---